Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/07-Tip-Calculator.md

 displayTip.innerHTML = tip
 ```

-## Stretch Challenges
+## More Challenges

 If you've got everything else working here are some optional stretch challenges you can try:

-1. Get your calculator live on Github Pages
+1. Get your calculator live on Github Pages.
+Follow the guide here: https://pages.github.com
 1. Style your calculator.
 Add some CSS to improve the font styles and the layout.

+## More challenging problems

+Here are some more challenging problems:

-1. Add +/- buttons beside the tip and number of people fields.
-Notice how these work in the Google Tip Calculator.
+1. Add +/- buttons beside the tip % and number of people fields.
+Notice how these work in the [Google Tip Calculator](https://www.google.com/search?q=tip+calculator&oq=tip).
-1. We should prevent people from entering non numeric values since this will break the calculator.
+1. Prevent people from entering non numeric values since this will break the calculator.
 1. Make the tip display an input that calculates the tip % from the dollar amount input here.

 ### Deliverable